mattsybeldon/VGC-Team-Grab/README.md

 1/21 - Got everything in the main written up except for the logging.
 The process itself "works" but isn't robust yet.
 Will be collecting some training data to correct that.

+1/25 - Everything is now in place.
+The last steps are now to get the nearest neighbor classifier for Pokemon ID'ing more robust and to interface with OBS/XSplit for stream automation.

 ## Credits
 trainertower.com - For providing the sprites.